JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - The market can stay irrational longer than you can stay patient.

 **Tip:** Create a staged plan (e.g., deploy 25 % after a 10 % drop, 25 % after 20 %, etc.).
 Having rules reduces hesitation.

+**My take:** I do some of this along with other strategies, since having cash makes me feel more at ease in a tumultuous time and I enjoy being opportunistic.
+Everyone tells you not to time the market, so I don't **only** do this.

 ---